labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeFigures.md

 This plot is quite helpful to observe potential structures in your pangenome, and can help you identify eventual outliers.
 You can interact with it, and mousing over a tile in the plot will indicate to you the gene identifier(s), the gene family and the genome corresponding to the tile.

-If you build your pangenome using the 'workflow' subcommand and you have more than 500 genomes, only the 'shell' and the 'persistent' partitions will be drawn, leaving out the 'cloud' as the figure tends to be too heavy for a browser to open it otherwise.
+If you build your pangenome using a workflow subcommands (`all`, `workflow`, `panrgp`, `panmodule`) and you have more than 500 genomes, only the 'shell' and the 'persistent' partitions will be drawn, leaving out the 'cloud' as the figure tends to be too heavy for a browser to open it otherwise.

 It can be generated using the 'draw' subcommand as such :